BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/isengard.md

 **WARGEAR**

-- Berserker blade
+- Berserker Blade

 **SPECIAL RULES**

 - **Berserker Blade** `ACTIVE`

-A hand-and-a-half sword.
-If using as a two-handed weapon, the berserker can do one Strength 4 at +1 To Wound on every model in base contact, friend or foe.
+A [hand-and-a-half][Hand-And-A-Half] [sword][Sword].
+If using as a [two-handed weapon][Two-handed Weapon], the berserker can do one Strength 4 at +1 To Wound on every model in base contact, friend or foe.

 - **Oblivious to Pain** `PASSIVE`